 The job can be physically, mentally and emotionally demanding, but you will be able to make a real difference to those who need it most.
 That is why throughout the recruitment process we will be assessing your potential to ensure you are right for the role.

 Please note: If you are a Volunteer Police Cadet looking to apply via the PCDA route, please visit our website for more information.

 In addition to the qualities and skills mentioned above, you will need to meet our standard eligibility criteria:

-You must be 17 or older when applying to be a Police Constable.
-Applicants who are 17 will progress through the recruitment process but will not be able to take up appointment until reaching the age of 18.
+You must be 17 or older when applying to be a police constable.
+Applicants who are 17 will progress through the recruitment process, however your start date with the Met would need to be after your 18th birthday.

 In your application, form you must declare any other employment or business interests you intend to maintain, if offered a Police Constable position.
 We will need to check that these are not in conflict with employment in the Met in any way.